YANDEVA/BotPack/README.md

 ## Credits
 > [!IMPORTANT]
-> - Special thanks to the following fellows for making this modified project possible:
+> - Special thanks to the following fellows for their amazing projects making this modified project possible:
 > - 🔴SpermLord
 > - 🟡CatalizCS
 > - 🟢D-Jukie